Submission guidelines

 Articles suitable for publication must make a novel contribution from a factual or interpretative perspective.
 On that note, the editors reserve the right to reject not only any articles that may not meet the required standards or conform to the purposes and objectives of the RUHM, but also those that may not meet the criteria of linguistic correctness (punctuation, syntax, grammar, stylistic adequacy, lexical richness, etc.).
 Likewise, the editorial team will verify the compliance with the basic parameters of academic rigor concerning the use and citation of sources.

-3. Authors must submit throguh the website a copy of their work as a Word file at 1.15 spacing, with a maximum of 9,000 words (including notes and graphic material) and never less than 7,500.
+3. Authors must submit through the website a copy of their work as a Word file at 1.15 spacing, with a maximum of 11,000 words (including notes and graphic material) and never less than 8,500.
 However, the editorial team reserves the right to exceptionally publish texts that may not reach or exceed these limits.
-Text font must be Times New Roman 12, each paragraph starting with an indentation of 1.25 cm.
-Citations will be enclosed in «» quotation marks, whereas foreign words will be rendered in italics.
-Citations longer than two lines must be inserted as a separate paragraph with no quotation marks, decreasing side margins by 1 cm on either side.
-Footnotes may be added in the Times New Roman 10 font.
+Text font must be Times New Roman 12, each paragraph starting with an indentation of 1.25 cm, except for the first paragraph of a new section.
+Foreign words must be in italics, and direct quotations should be enclosed in guillemets («»), while any other quotation marks should be double (“”).
+Direct quotations longer than three lines should be placed in a separate paragraph without quotation marks, with both the left and right margins reduced by 0.5 cm.
+Footnotes should be written in Times New Roman, size 10, with single spacing (1.0) and a 0.5 cm indent

 4. Headings intended to articulate and organise each article must appear in the same font and size as the body text, in bold and not numbered, avoiding subheadings whenever possible (if necessary, they may appear in italics and marked in alphabetical order: a), b), c), etc.).

-5. A 300-400-word summary of the article's content in Spanish must also be included.
-The English summary must be equally between 300-400 words long, detailing the origin of the article, in which academic debates it is set, what it contributes to them, the ideas, thesis and fundamental conclusions contained in it, how the latter are supported and the sources consulted.
+5. Both the title and the abstract of the paper must be in the language of the text, as well as in Spanish and English.
+Each version of the abstract should be between 200 and 300 words in length.
+The abstract should specify the objectives of the article, as well as the sources and methodology used to achieve them.
 Our goal here is to make Spanish articles more accessible to the non-Spanish speaking public and research community, promoting historiographic transfers on an international level and increasing the interest of non-Spanish speaking authors and publishers in the academic publications in Spanish.
 Five keywords must also be included, both in Spanish and English.
 The same applies to article titles, which must stand out in both languages above the body text.
 Finally, note that abstracts, titles, headings and key concepts will not count toward the final word count.

 7. At the end of each article, the authors will provide a succinct biography no longer than 150 words containing their academic background, current professional situation and research work on a separate page which will not count toward the total word count.